ArindamChetia/Tickeflow/README.md

-🎟️ Event Management & Ticketing System
+🎟️ Tickeflow (Event Management & Ticketing System)

 A robust, production-ready Spring Boot application for managing events and ticket bookings — equipped with PDF ticket generation and email notifications.